SerJosh/oaks-taverners-cricket-club/README.md

 ### Content

-Majority of the content was written by the developer, with some content inspired and used from [Wulnuts Taverners Cricket Club](http://walnuts.walnuttaverners.com/)
+Majority of the content was written by the developer, with some content inspired and used from [Wulnuts Taverners Cricket Club](http://walnuts.walnuttaverners.com/).

 ### Media

 - [Pixabay](https://pixabay.com/)

-Majority of the gallery images were uploaded from Pixabay for use
+Majority of the gallery images were uploaded from Pixabay for use.

 - [Picjumbo](https://picjumbo.com/)